couriourc/mock_server/README.md

 - [ x ] Support Static HTML to deploy
 - [ x ] Mock JSON by filename
 - [ ] WIKI

+## Thank You!
+Help spread the Code Quality Love! ❤️